 Sounds great!
 So, setting up an SMO should be simple, right?

-Let’s go with simple-ish, emphasis on the –ish.
+Let’s go with simple-ish.
 Making your IT organization better is a noble cause, but in forming an SMO you must maintain focus on either solving a problem or reaching a clear goal.
 Too often, teams run off without hashing out how to ensure success (which requires thoughtful planning).
 If you do this, or make your SMO’s goal too pie in the sky, you will:

 - never know whether you achieved your goal,